hoalexander44/MomentumTeamWebsite/Blogs/DavidSellersBlog.md

 3. experimental level restritions : 30 min
 4. Total: 1.5 hours

+positives: you can now access all the levels in one spot

+negatives: not implemented yet and its a bit confusing to set levels.

+upcoming: implement text speed in settings

 ### Week 7 - Week 8
 Name, PPJ 6